 Ere evening, far away.

 The idea of self-preservation is evident here, as the speaker rationalizes breaking their “chain of affection” in an attempt to live out their life and not simply fall over and die — figuratively — because their love is gone.
 And yet, the loving tone of the piece does convey genuine sadness over a passing.
 This complicated emotion that includes a desire to move on and a need to hold dear the departed is best expressed through metaphor and imagery, as Brontë has done here.
-Whether the poem is written for a lover or a family member, as may be likely given the author’s personal history, it is clear that she understood her feelings on the matter extremely well, and was able to convey them in a truly touching poem for those who followed her works.
+Whether ‘Yes, Holy Be Thy Resting Place’ is written for a lover or a family member, as may be likely given the author’s personal history, it is clear that she understood her feelings on the matter extremely well, and was able to convey them in a truly touching poem for those who followed her works.